julianchurchill/text-adventure/README.md

 2.0
 ---

+- [BUG] User still has map after giving it to the shopkeeper!
+  - [FIX] Map is now destroyed once given to the shopkeeper.

 * [TECHNICAL FEATURE] Save file new format
   * DONE Turn off JSON save format file writing - this allows us to make the Presenter be a Model observer and have a cyclic dependency (only cyclic in real objects, the interface keep it all seperate).
 This cycle causes JSON-IO to crash on saving.